617-470-9950 Toll Free 866-565-1516

 Your Bill of Lading should be fully accurate and complete before you sign.
 Watch for these common red flags:

-Incorrect delivery address or valuation selection — these errors can lead to costly issues
+Incorrect details: Wrong delivery address or valuation selection can lead to costly issues that are difficult to reverse.

-Unsigned documents — if either party fails to sign, it weakens your legal protection
+Unsigned documents: If either party fails to sign, it weakens your legal protection in the event of a dispute.

-What Should You Do With Your Bill of Lading?
+What Should You Do with Your Bill of Lading After the Move?

 Tags: